xml-director/xmldirector.facebook/README.rst

-xmldirector.twitter
+xmldirector.facebook
 ===================

-Integration of XML-Director with Twitter
+Integration of XML-Director with Facebook

 - www.xml-director.info